cdapio/cdap/docs/developer-guide/source/rest_api.rst

 [DOCNOTE: FIXME How do you return all columns from c2 through c5 inclusive?]

-Increment data in a Table
+Increment Data in a Table
 -------------------------
 You can perform an atomic increment of cells of a Table's row, and receive back the incremented values, by issue an HTTP POST method to the row’s URL::